-The new Strategy intends to be a comprehensive initiative to address the racism that still persist in the EU, including based on racil and ethnic origin.
-It wwill build upon the anti-racism action plan that expires end of 2025.The consultation is open until 8 July 2025.
+The new Strategy is a comprehensive initiative intended to address the racism that still persists in the EU, including that based on racial and ethnic origin.
+Building upon the anti-racism action plan, which expires at the end of 2025, the consultation is open until 8 July 2025.

 Despite progress, racism is still widespread in the EU.
 This is according to the 2023 Eurobarometer on discrimination in the EU.
 Thus efforts are needed from the Commission, Member States and stakeholders to tackle racism and racial discrimination.
 The Commission therefore intends to put forward the first comprehensive strategy to address racism and contribute to a society free from racial discrimination.
 This initiative will build upon the anti-racism action plan that expires end of 2025.